 I first read Emily Bronte’s Wuthering Heights when I was eighteen, more than two decades ago.
-And, until recently, I’ve never wanted to revisit it.
+And, until recently, I’ve never wanted to repeat the experience.
 My recollection of that initial reading is not pleasant: a winter-dark moor; a disappointed, malevolent lover; a lot of death.

 However, when my two eldest children were assigned the novel for school, I began to wonder if a second reading might change my opinion.
 As a fiction writer, I figured Bronte had plenty to teach me, whether I enjoyed her book or not.
 Also, I wanted to know why it’s considered such a great work of literature.
 So I read it again, and began to find the answers to my questions within the first few paragraphs.